IndrajaPunna/scatter-public/_posts/2017-01-30-february-content-marketing-ideas.md

             <img src="/img/listicle_images/international_women.jpg" width="600px;">
             <p>Brand participation in the already-buzzing conversation on the topic online is a good show of their attempt to promote gender parity in the field of science</p>
             <p>The number one question that cross your readers’ mind in this context is <b>‘just why are there such  few women in the field of science?’</b> Pushing content around <b>debunking myths like women don’t have an aptitude for science, they’d have to take a sabbatical to raise children</b>, etc. will generate good online traction.</p>
-            <p>The number of women in the field of science is glaringly low in comparison to their male counterparts.
-Brands can highlight the issue and promote their individual CSR initiatives by pledging to support underprivileged girl children with an interest in science as well as inviting readers to follow suit.</p>
             <p>Some content ideas: <b>‘Ways to encourage your daughter to develop interest in science at a young age’, ‘5 scientific discoveries by women’ ‘Where are the IIT women graduates of the 90s’</b>, etc.</p>
         </div>
         <div>